Toronto History: A Quick Trip Down Memory Lane

 John Graves Simcoe, Lieutenant-Governor of Upper Canada, decided to move the capital of the province from Newark to Toronto in 1793, renaming the town York.
 Back then, it was a really small town with only around 50 families.
 In 1813, York was captured by the Americans and most of its major buildings have been burned down to the ground.

 Toronto’s Development Together with Canada

-Growth in population of the area started in the later part of 1800s, with most of the immigration happening during the early and mid 1800s, coming from Ireland and Britain.
-This is the reason why Toronto became a completely English-Scottish-Irish town, and stayed this way until changes in immigration patterns happened during the late 1800s.
+Growth in population of the area started in the later part of the 1800s, with most of the immigration happening during the early and mid-1800s, coming from Ireland and Britain.
+This is the reason why Toronto became a completely English-Scottish-Irish town and stayed this way until changes in immigration patterns happened during the late 1800s.